7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-There may be times where a competitor finds they cannot or don’t want to take on a particular client, but would still like to assist by recommending a trusted competitor.
-To develop these referral sources, take time to establish friendly relationships with those you’re in competition with and talk about the types of referrals you might want to exchange.
+You might be thinking: “Why would competitors send me referrals?”
+However, there may be times when a competitor finds they cannot or don’t want to take on a particular client, but would still like to assist by recommending a trusted competitor.
+In such cases, having a business-to-business (B2B) referral email template comes in handy.

-Subject: Looking to Exchange Leads with [their organization name]
+Subject: Looking to Exchange Leads With [their organization name]

 Hi [person’s name],